Close

 Some soil is great for growing crops.
 Some is better for growing perennials like aronia, raspberries, or elderberries.
 And some land on a farm is hard to reach, less likely to produce quality food crops, and not suitable for anything other than pasture.

-When hilly or less fertile land is planted with pasture and cows are allowed to graze it, the land’s value suddenly increases in two ways: the perennial grasses help prevent erosion and runoff, and via the cows, the farm can derive an income from that formerly unproductive land.
+When hilly or less fertile land is planted with pasture and cows are allowed to graze it, the land’s value suddenly increases in two ways: The perennial grasses help prevent erosion and runoff, and via the cows, the farm can derive an income from that formerly unproductive land.

-It can take years, but when farmers in our cooperative analyze the soil chemistry, find the right blend of grasses and forages that match that soil, and rotationally graze the grass that is eventually grown from the soil, land can be brought back to life.
+It can take years, but when farmers in our cooperative analyze the soil chemistry, find the right blend of grasses and forages that match that soil and rotationally graze the grass that is eventually grown from the soil, land can be brought back to life.
 Many of our farmers talk about the moment when they saw their pastures come back to life and say it was a defining moment for their organic farming journey.

 "Probably the most important thing in organic production is having your animals exposed to grass.
 Good grass and fresh grass.
 I’m firmly convinced that there is a difference."